Skip to main content

 Winner: eHarmony

-With either company, upgrading to a Premium subscription is the only way to gain features that serve any use to an online dater. eHarmony just has more such features and doesn’t misrepresent them to prospective customers.
+With either company, upgrading to a paid subscription is the only way to gain features that serve any use to an online dater.
+But eHarmony is better in this area because it has more features and doesn’t misrepresent them to prospective customers.

 eHarmony allows every Premium member to do the following: